bcc-research/CryptoUtilities.jl/README.md

 basics) as [Pluto.jl](https://plutojl.org) notebooks in the [CryptoUtilitiesNotebooks](https://github.com/bcc-research/CryptoUtilitiesNotebooks) repository.
 We _highly_ recommend reading those, which should be all you need to get started using this library.
-We also provide some (very basic) exmaples below, for completeness.
+We also provide some (very basic) examples below, for completeness.

 ### Binary Fields